Falcon: Fossil record

-Several more paleosubspecies of extant species also been described; see species accounts for these.
+Several more paleosubspecies of extant species have also been described; see species accounts for these.

 "Sushkinia" pliocaena from the Early Pliocene of Pavlodar (Kazakhstan) appears to be a falcon of some sort.
 It might belong in this genus or a closely related one.
 In any case, the genus name Sushkinia is invalid for this animal because it had already been allocated to a prehistoric dragonfly relative.
 In 2015 the bird genus was renamed Psushkinia.

 The supposed "Falco" pisanus was actually a pigeon of the genus Columba, possibly the same as Columba omnisanctorum, which, in that case, would adopt the older species name of the "falcon".
 The Eocene fossil "Falco" falconellus (or "F." falconella) from Wyoming is a bird of uncertain affiliations, maybe a falconid, maybe not; it certainly does not belong in this genus.
-"Falco" readei is now considered a paleosubspecies of the yellow-headed caracara (Milvago chimachima).
+"Falco" readei is now considered a paleosubspecies of the yellow-headed caracara (Daptrius chimachima).